 Other Partner Universities (exchange programs currently on hold):

 - Thompson Rivers University, Kamloops, British Columbia, Canada

 The EU-funded ERASMUS program enables students to spend a semester or two at a different European university free of tuition, and pays a small monthly stipend.
 The Institute’s ERASMUS partner universities currently are:

 - Università degli Studi di Padova, Padua, Italy

 - Universität Wien, Vienna, Austria

 Applications for the ERASMUS program need to be submitted annually in December.
-Detailed information concerning the program (application process, funding) can be found in the PDF files on the right.
+Detailed information concerning the program (application process, funding) can be found here.

 National Exchange Programs: